ThomasBleijendaal/umbraco-custom-section/docs/search.md

 ![Search results](images/search1.png)

-You are supposed to implement the pagination of search results correctly, but since I only return a single search result I did not implement any pagination.
-And, because of this method is called almost everytime the user enters a new character, caching the results can be beneficial for performance.
+You are supposed to implement the pagination of search results correctly, but since I only return a single search result I did not bother to do so.
+Because this method is called almost everytime the user enters a new character, caching the results can be beneficial for performance.

 Your search results will be grouped under a single node of which the title is defined by the